pmdartus/blog/posts/shadow-dom-and-event-propagation.md

 The shadow root is the root node for a shadow tree.
 It is possible to listen to any event originating from a shadow tree by adding the appropriate event listener directly on the shadow root.

 Similar to how events work in the light DOM, events only bubble in the shadow DOM if the [`bubbles`](https://developer.mozilla.org/en-US/docs/Web/API/Event/bubbles) option is set to `true`: `new Event('test', { bubbles: true })`.
-Events dispatch from within the shadow tree invokes the shadow root listeners if the event is marked as `bubbles`.
+Events dispatched from within the shadow tree invoke the shadow root listeners if the event is marked as `bubbles`.

 ## Escaping the shadow trees using `composed`